Stewed Tomatoes

 Fresh tomatoes and onion with other ingredients for stewed tomatoes.

-• Tomatoes – Any large tomatoes will do; see tips for more guidance.
+• Tomatoes – Any large tomatoes will do; see the Things to Know A section below for more on picking the best tomatoes.

 • Sugar – The amount I suggest in the recipe is flexible.
 If you want a sweeter stewed tomato, go ahead and add more to taste.